input-output-hk/atala-prism/prism-backend/docs/node/operaions-lifecycle-in-node-service.md

 ## Publishing operations to the Ledger.

+Another service `SubmissionService` publishes operations to the ledger periodically.
 Before publishing operations to the public Cardano network, we merge them into blocks.
 This is supposed to reduce costs and to improve performance consumptions.
 Now we have two scheduled tasks for this: `SubmitReceivedObjects` and `RetryOldPendingTransactions`:
 Both of these tasks are supposed to retrieve Atala operations, merge them into larger blocks if this doesn't break the limits, and submit them to the Cardano network.